jeongjun-park/jeongjun-park.github.io/index.md

   Kangjin Yoon, **Sunwook Hwang**, Taejun Park, Jihoon Kim, and Sunghyun Choi\
   Korea Copyright Commission C-2017-000564, Jan.
 2017.

----
+--- -->

 ## Research Projects

-- **Research on distributed learning and extended-vision based 3D object detection model for autonomous driving in 5G networks**\
+- **Research on Ultra Reliable Aerial Network framework Supporting High-density Urban Air Mobility**\
+  Supported by the MSIT(Ministry of Science and ICT), Korea, under the ITRC(Information Technology Research Center) support program, supervised by the IITP(Institute of Information & Communications Technology Planning & Evaluation), Mar.
+2023 – Feb.
+2024.

+- **Augmented Cognition Meta-Communications Research Center**\
-  National Research Foundation grant funded by the Korea government (MSIT), 2020-2023.
+  Supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government (MSIT) (No. 2022R1A5A1027646), Jun.
+2022 – Feb.
+2024.

-- **Research and Education for Integrated Technology of 5G/Autonomous Vehicles**\
-  5G Unmanned Vehicle Research Center funded by the Institute for Information & Communications Technology Promotion, 2018-2019.

-- **Dual Interface Synchronized Hybrid V2X Research by Simulation**\
-  LG Electronics, 2018.

-- **Spectrum Sensing and Future Radio Communication Platforms**\
-  Institute for Information & communications Technology Promotion grant funded by the Ministry of Science, ICT and Future Planning (MSIP) of the Republic of Korea, 2016–2017.
+- **Bio-Mimetic Robot Research center, supported by a grant to Bio-Mimetic Robot Research Center**\
+  Funded by Defense Acquisition Program Administration, and by Agency for Defense Development (UD130070ID), Feb.
+2021 – Dec.
+2021.

 ---

 ## Professional Activities

-### - Reviewer
+### - Teaching Assistant in SNU

-- International Journal
-  - IEEE Transactions on Vehicular Technology (TVT)
-  - IEEE Transactions on Cognitive Communications and Networking (TCCN)
-- International Conferences
-  - IEEE Wireless Communications and Networking Conference (WCNC) 2020
-  - IEEE Wireless Communications and Networking Conference (WCNC) 2019
-  - IEEE International Symposium on a World of Wireless, Mobile and Multimedia Networks (WoWMoM) 2019
+- 430.525A 001, Data Network, Seoul National University, Spring 2021.
+- 420.469, Design of Network Protocols with Experiments, Seoul National University, Fall 2019.
+- 420.469, Design of Network Protocols with Experiments, Seoul National University, Fall 2018.

 ---

 ## Tutorials

-- Tutorial on "Wired LAN in ns-3" at 2019 KICS ns-3 lecture, Feb.
-2019.
-- Tutorial on "Low-Level Tracing and TCP/UDP/IP in ns-3" at 2019 KICS ns-3 lecture, Feb.
-2019.
-- Tutorial on "Low-Level Tracing and TCP/UDP/IP in ns-3" at 2018 KICS ns-3 lecture, Feb.
-2018.
+- Tutorial on "High-Level Tracing and ns-3 applications" at 2021 KICS ns-3 lecture, Feb.
+2021.

+## Specialized License

+- Engineer Information Processing, Human Resources Development Service of Korea, Date of Issue: Apr.
+16, 2017.
 <!--
 > This is a blockquote following a header.
 >